Mexican living in Playa del Carmen for 7 years, I’m sharing my local tips with you!

 During a boat tour, you will see dolphins, crocodiles, turtles, birds, and fish.

-❤️ To visit Sian Ka’an, know that the road is in very poor condition.
+❤️ To visit Sian Ka’an, you should know that the road is in very poor condition.
 That’s why I particularly recommend this day trip from your hotel in Tulum.

 During this off-the-beaten-path outing with a guide, you will discover this beautiful reserve and observe all the animals in their natural habitat.